 As you must probably know, emails can consume a lot of our productive time.
 If not managed properly, we can find ourselves leaving aside crucial activities on our work routine if we don’t delegate and share our tasks.
 So we need to find a balance and use extensions that will help us optimize our work routine.

 Customer support isn’t different, so by centralizing it into one single place your team already uses — their inbox —, workflows faster, and with the right tools, no one gets lost.

 The Customer Support feature on Drag is very simple, your emails become cards, so you can drag and drop as your support progresses.

 You can add labels to your cards, so every task belongs somewhere.
 Here are some other features you can add to your cards:

 - Progress bar.

 These features work seamlessly together so you can have a clear understanding of the process.
-The Kanban view is also very handy, so you can focus in the list that makes more sense to you, minimising distractions.
+The Kanban view is also very handy, so you can focus on the list that makes more sense to you, minimizing distractions.